 Installing the Link Manager plugin adds a ‘Links’ widget to your ‘Widgets’ screen.

-To access and configure your Link widgets, go to the navigation menu and click on Appearance > Widgets …
+To access and configure your Link widgets, select Appearance > Widgets in your WP dashboard navigation menu …

-You will see a ‘Links’ widget in the Available Widgets section …
+You will notice a ‘Links’ widget in the Available Widgets section …

-Drag the ‘Links’ widget to one of the widget areas in the Widgets screen and drop it wherever you want the links to show up …
+Drag the ‘Links’ widget to one of your widget sections and drop it wherever you want the links to display …

-(Add a links widget to a widgetized area using drag & drop)
+(Add a links widget to a widgetized menu)

-The Links widget includes various configurable options.
-You can specify what information you want to show about your links and how many links you would like to display on your sidebar menu …
+The Links widget provides various options.
+For example, you can specify what information you want displayed about your links and how many links you want to display on your sidebar menu …

-You can also add as many link widgets as you want.
-This lets you add and display link categories throughout your site …
+You can add as many link widgets to your sidebar as you want.
+This allows you to add and display specific link sections throughout your site …

-You can sort links by Link rating, Link ID, Link title, or display links in Random order …
+You can sort links by Link rating, Link title, Link ID, or display links in Random order …

-When you have finished configuring your links widget, click the Save button to update your settings.
-Your links should show up immediately on your website …
+When you have finished setting up your links widget, click the Save button to update your settings.
+Your link section should show up immediately on your site …

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

 Need more help with widgets?
-We have written a detailed article on configuring widgets here:
+Go here for a detailed article about configuring widgets:

 Link Manager – Additional Information

-If you have many links, the Links Manager plugin allows you to easily administer these using search, sort, and filter functions.
+If you have loads of links, the Link Manager plugin lets you easily administer these with sort, search, and filter functions.

 You can filter links by category …

-You can also search and filter links in the Link Categories screen.
-Use the ‘Search Link Categories’ button to find link categories, or click on the links in the ‘Links’ column …
+You can also search and filter links in the Link Categories page.
+Use the ‘Search Link Categories’ button to find link categories, or click on the category links in the ‘Links’ column …

 (Search and filter links in the Link Categories screen)